Tami Roman: Girl Groups: Reality / Female

 During her time on The Real World: Los Angeles, Roman formed her own "En Vogue-esque" R&B girl group quartet called Reality.
 Roman herself was one of the members (alongside Monique Johnson, Donyell Floyd, and Carlett Martin), and the rapper of the group as well.
 The group would subsequently sign a record contract with Mercury Records, and Roman changed the group's name from Reality to Female.
 Upon signing, they were offered the opportunity to join other African-American girl groups in recording the remake of R&B singer Joi's song "Freedom" for the motion picture soundtrack album, Panther.
 The song featured other R&B girl groups such as En Vogue, SWV, TLC, For Real, Xscape, Brownstone, Y?N-Vee, and Changing Faces alongside solo vocalists such as Mary J. Blige, Monica and Aaliyah.
 Roman's group also participated in cover versions of "If I Were Your Woman" and "(You Make Me Feel Like) A Natural Woman" by Aretha Franklin for the film.
 No group album materialized after the release of the film soundtrack.

 Personal life

 Roman has been married twice and has two children.
 On August 26, 1993, Roman married NBA player Kenny Anderson and together they had two daughters, Lyric Chanel (b.
 1994) and Jazz Lauren (b.
 1996).
 Roman and Anderson later divorced in February 2001.
 Roman met and started dating Reggie Youngblood in 2013.
 They got married on August 17, 2018 in Las Vegas, which was documented on their spinoff special "Tami Ever After".

+Roman was inducted as an honorary member of Sigma Gamma Rho on July 24, 2026, at their 61st Biennial Boule in Tampa, Florida.